Chapter 1: Personal hygiene

-Anyone who remains lying or sitting in one position for more than a couple of hours is at risk for skin breakdown.
-This can lead to pressure sores, also known as pressure ulcers or bedsores.
-These skin problems can be painful and decrease a person’s quality of life.
+As a person’s illness progresses, their risk for skin breakdown can increase.
+Remaining in the same position for long periods of time can lead to pressure sores, also known as pressure ulcers or bedsores.
+These skin problems can be painful, can lead to infection, and decrease a person’s quality of life.

-If the person who is ill cannot change position in bed or is limited to sitting in a chair, they need to be helped to change position every hour or two.
-Good skin care, repositioning, and pressure reduction are all necessary to prevent skin problems and to keep small problems from getting worse.
+If the person who is ill cannot change position in bed or is limited to sitting in a chair, they will need help to change position.
 Click the tabs below for helpful tips and guidelines.

 Clean skin daily.